Advertiser Disclosure

 Is Amtrak getting rid of the dining car?

-While Amtrak did temporarily suspend dining car services on most long-distance routes in 2019, they are bringing back multi-course meals and traditional dining services on routes west of the Mississippi River as of fall 2021.
+While Amtrak did temporarily suspend dining car services on most long-distance routes in 2019, the dining car is back on more as of 2024.

-On most Amtrak trains, the Café Car is located in the center of the train.
-On some trains, you may find it at either end, either being right behind the locomotive or at the very last car.
+On most Amtrak trains, the café car is in the center of the train.
+On some trains, you may find it at either end, either right behind the locomotive or at the very back.

 What meals are included with an Amtrak roomette ticket?